ome/omero-guide-introduction/docs/search-omero.rst

     then try to replace them with underscores if you want to use the Search functionality on them.
-    Spaces, stars, question marks and ``^`` characters in Values are acceptable, but not preferable, see examples below.
+    Spaces, stars, question marks and ``^`` characters in Values are acceptable, but should be avoided if possible, see examples below.

 Key-Value pairs search examples
 -------------------------------